- A Home for Leaders

 Central to our community-building vision is creating spaces and strategic connections that inspire people to grow careers in cybersecurity, have a deeper understanding how different industries will benefit from their information security expertise, and to strengthen those collaborations.

-The Port has launched a 130,000-square-foot facility like no other in the nation—Tech Port Center + Arena—that scales our efforts to connect expertise, education and industries.
+The Port has launched a 130,000-square-foot facility like no other in the nation—Boeing Center at Tech Port—that scales our efforts to connect expertise, education and industries.
 The state-of-the art venue includes a tech-transfer laboratory for collaboration across different stakeholders, including cyber experts, mature industries, educators, researchers, and public- and private sector partners.
 Adjacent spaces include a technology museum and public industry showroom where new technologies and applications in cybersecurity can be demonstrated.
 And a 3,100-seat arena with full broadcasting capabilities provides support for numerous types of functions, including product launches and demonstrations and trainings.
 Retractable seating allows for the space to also support other industry events, including conferences and trade shows.

-The Tech Port Center + Arena is now open—providing an array of spaces for cybersecurity, industry, educators and other stakeholders to collaborate, learn, showcase their technologies and sell to national and global audiences.
+The Boeing Center at Tech Port is now open—providing an array of spaces for cybersecurity, industry, educators and other stakeholders to collaborate, learn, showcase their technologies and sell to national and global audiences.

 Throughout the Port campus, there are other leading industries that also require world-class cyber expertise.